 Arrival and Check-In

 If you don’t check in online and are getting dropped off at Fort Wilderness you’ll be directed to the reception building.
-Since Disney has ended their Magical Express shuttle service from Orlando International Airport you’ll have to find your own way from the airport if you’re flying in.
+Remember that nowadays you’re on your own getting from Orlando International Airport to your Disney hotel.

 The reception is a small lobby, not the sort of place you’ll lounge around.
 From there, you’ll be able to use internal transportation to get to your spot.